 One of Friedman's recent tours was almost cancelled when it was announced that his tour sponsor www.goldenseeds.co.uk would distribute packets of cannabis seeds to the first ten people that purchased CD's at each of Friedman's gigs.
 The controversy was only resolved after Friedman promised not to distribute the seeds within 50 yards of the venue premises. (click to see Songwriter's Cannabis Controversy). [note: it is legal to possess cannabis seeds in the UK as long as they don’t get wet and germinate!]

-Friedman’s latest CD, '12 Songs', has been receiving rave reviews from fans and critics, alike.
+Friedman’s latest CD, 'American Lullaby', has been receiving rave reviews from fans and critics, alike.
 The long awaited, fan-funded, studio album contains 12 brand new original tracks, lyrical soundscapes and story-songs, bursting with life, love and survival in a surreal world.
-It contains instant classics like, 'Your Pretty Face', 'Malala', 'I Could Fall For You', 'Then You', 'The Ducks of St Stephen's Green ', and more.
+It contains instant classics like, 'American Lullaby', 'Halfway Normal World', 'The Russians Are Coming!', 'Too Much Stuff', 'Welcome to Stupid Town', 'On a Summer's Night', and more.
 This stunning recording further confirms Friedman’s status as one of the finest songwriters of his generation.

 Questions, comments, and suggestions to Dean